lubuntu-team/manual/StyleGuide.rst

 Style Guide
 ===========

-- Program names use the same capilization you use in the main menu.
+- Program names use the same capitalization you use in the main menu.

 - Use code directives for input into the command line.